SoftUni-Internal/interactive-content/EN/00-Unit-Testing/05-Summary.md

 [slide hideTitle]
 # Summary

 [vimeo-video]
 [stream language="EN" videoId="497187442/eabcce8a84" default /]
 [stream language="RO" videoId="497187442/eabcce8a84"  /]
 [/video-vimeo]

-# In this session you learnt:
+# In this lesson you learnt:

 - Unit tests check if certain functionality works as expected.
 ```js